walmartlabs/concord-website/docs/plugins/http.md

 - `body`: the request body, details in [Body](#body);
 - `connectTimeout`: HTTP connection timeout in ms. Default value is 30000 ms;
 - `debug`: boolean, output the request and response data in the logs;
 - `followRedirects`: boolean, determines whether redirects should be handled automatically.
-  Default is `true`;
+Default is `true`.
+Allows automatic redirection for all `methods` if not explicitly set to `false`;
 - `headers`: add additional headers, details in [Headers](#headers);
 - `ignoreErrors`: boolean, instead of throwing exceptions on unauthorized requests, return the result object with the error;